dontstaycozy/first-react-app/README.md

 Interactive counter that uses React's `useState` to increment, decrement, and reset the value.

 ### 3. StudentInfo
-A simple form that captures student name and course, and shows an alert on submit.
+A simple form that captures student name, age, and course, and shows an alert on submit.

 ## How to Run
 1. Clone the repo